Featured Post

 Hence, while the impulse to make a positive difference is noble and good, we find that the devil is often found in the details of what comes next!
 Perhaps this is why Jesus prayed that God would not remove his disciples from this world, but that "he" would protect them from the evil inherent to it (John 17:14-19)?
 Perhaps this is why Christ said not to worry about what is going to happen in the future, but to be prepared for what is to come (Matthew 6:25-34 and 24:36-44)?
 Perhaps this is why Jesus told his disciples to render unto Ceasar the things which belong to his realm, and to render unto God the things which belong to "his" realm (Matthew 22:21)?
 Perhaps it also accounts for the fact that Christ told his disciples to pray for the day when God's Kingdom and will have encompassed the whole earth (Matthew 6:5-13)?
 Perhaps this is why the Apostle Paul advised the saints at Rome to be subject to the governing authorities (Romans 13:1-7)?
 Perhaps this is why Paul told Timothy to pray for the governing authorities so that Christians could practice their faith in peace and without harassment (I Timothy 2:1-4)?
 Also, perhaps this is why that same apostle later told him that Christians should not become entangled in civilian affairs (II Timothy 2:3-4)?
 Perhaps this also accounts for Paul's instructions to the saints at Philippi not to fret about ANYTHING, but to ask God to supply their needs (Philippians 4:4-7)?
 Finally, in the book of Revelation, Christians are warned against participating in the corrupt Beast/Babylonian system which is symbolic of humankind's polity (Revelation 13:16-17, 18:4-8, and 20:4).

-Unfortunately, we Christians sometimes forget that we are strangers and pilgrims on this earth, and that are primary citizenship resides in heaven (Hebrews 11:13-16).
+Unfortunately, we Christians sometimes forget that we are strangers and pilgrims on this earth, and that our primary citizenship resides in heaven (Hebrews 11:13-16).
 Our salvation, spiritual and physical, is found in God's plan.
 In short, the political systems which humankind has devised are flawed, and they will fail someday.
 We must not forget that our faith and hope is found in God, and him alone!
 (Psalm 118:8)

 Friday, September 13, 2024